brainandforce/Electrum.jl/CONTRIBUTING.md

 ### Exceptions to the Julia style guide

-For `ABINITHeader` structs, direct field access may be used to assign and retrieve values.
+For `Xtal.ABINITHeader` structs, direct field access may be used to assign and retrieve values.

 Avoid using short-circuit `if` statements - write them out explicitly.
 There are many instances of short-circuited `if` statements throughout the code at this point, and you are welcome to restore